Tucson & Tombstone, Arizona

 My husband is a cowboy at heart.
-He doesn’t ride a horse or chew tobacco, he is not really big on cows, but somewhere inside of him there is a want to be a part of the West.
-I guess we all played Cowboys and Indians as kids; we all listened to country music at least once, and we probably all wished we could have worn a ten gallon hat and talked like John Wayne.
+He doesn’t ride a horse or chew tobacco, he is not really big on cows, but somewhere inside of him there is a want to be a part of the Wild West.
+He grew up bucking hay and working on an egg farm.
+These were experiences he holds dear to his heart.
+I guess we all played Cowboys and Indians as kids; we all listened to country music at least once, and we probably all wished we could have worn a ten gallon hat.
 This brings us to our family vacation a few years back when my husband talked us all into a trip to Tucson/Tombstone.
-I am fairly certain that this idea came to his mind following the John Wayne marathon.
-But who am I to judge.
+I am fairly certain that this idea came to his mind following a John Wayne marathon.
+But, who am I to judge.

 We somehow ended up at the south end of Tucson at the Palo Verde Inn and Suites.
 I have stayed in some questionable hotels… nothing like this.
 Our room was right off the pool (that part was great); the place was in desperate need of repair.
 In fact in the next courtyard over there was an in ground Jacuzzi that someone was making a planter bed out of (you know because they did not want to pay to fix it).
 The landscaping was nice and our air worked so we went on with our trip.

 That first night all we had was a street map, so we drove around looking for a local Mexican food place (you don’t go to Tucson to eat spaghetti).
 We did not find a Mexican food place but we did find a Claim Jumpers.
 We are rural people and had never eaten at Claim Jumpers.
 It was fairly awesome.
 It wasn’t local Mexican food however, I would absolutely go there again.
 Plus the motif was western complete with antler chandeliers so I felt a certain satisfaction in the idea that we were doing something novel.